Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Discussion

 \subsubsection{Proofs of Theorem \ref{theo: cross-entropy balance} and Proposition \ref{theo:counter example}}

-Because there are multiplications of variables in the objective function, Program \eqref{eq: NN simplified model} is nonconvex.
+Because there are multiplications of variables in the objective function, \eqref{eq: NN simplified model} is nonconvex.
 Thus the KKT condition is not sufficient for optimality.
 To prove Theorem \ref{theo: cross-entropy balance}, we directly determine the global minimum of \eqref{eq: NN simplified model}.
-During this procedure, one key step is to show that program \eqref{eq: NN simplified model} is equivalent to minimize a symmetric quadratic function: under the same constraints with suitable conditions.
-Finally, by checking all the conditions to reach the minimum, we obtain the minimizer of \eqref{eq: NN simplified model}.
+During this procedure, one key step is to show that minimizing \eqref{eq: NN simplified model} is equivalent to minimize a symmetric quadratic function: under suitable conditions.
 The detail is shown below. \begin{proof}[Proof of Theorem \ref{theo: cross-entropy balance}] By the concavity of $\log(\cdot)$, for any $\bz\in \RR^K$, $k\in[K]$, constants $C_a,C_b>0$, letting $C_c = \frac{C_b}{(C_a+C_b)(K-1)}$, we have